gem5-X/gem5-X-NMC/README.md

 #### First Checkpoint
 This step needs to be done **ONLY ONCE**.

-In order to run simulations with statistics, you need the MinorCPU type of CPU, which is slower than AtomicSimpleCPU.
-In order to bypass the needed booting time, we initially do a launch using AtomicSimpleCPU and there we do a checkpoint which will be used in all of the next simulations, as explained in the next section.

-To set up the checkpoint, in the first terminal where the docker container is running, execute the following commad to boot the full-system:
+In the first terminal where the docker container is running, execute the following commad to boot the full-system:

 ```
 sh gem5-x-cnm/sripts/launch/first_checkpoint_launch.sh
 ```

 During the full-system (FS) boot in gem5-x-nmc, a checkpoint is automatically created once the OS finishes booting and the m5 terminal becomes available in the second terminal.
 This initial boot runs on the AtomicSimpleCPU, so no timing information is collected yet.
-After this point, you can switch to a more accurate in-order CPU model (MinorCPU) for timing simulations.
+This checkpoint will be used for future simulations where you can switch to a more accurate in-order CPU model (MinorCPU) for timing simulations.

 If the simulation is still running after the boot in the second terminal, where we are connected to the port of the gem5-x-nmc, you can safely exit it from the terminal by using: